stevenhao/generals/README.md

 # List of scripts

 - **MountainsWatcher (for FFA)**: Watches for new obstacles/mountains appearing in the map.
-This reveals the location of captured generals, as generals don't show up as obstacles in the fog of war, but cities do.
+This reveals the location of captured generals.
+The script consults the chat log to determine the color of the player that captured the general, and highlights the square containing the captured general with that color.
+Explanation: *When a general is captured, it turns into a city.
+Generals don't show up as obstacles in the fog of war, but cities do, so any new city/obstacle must be a newly-captured general.*

 - **LeaderboardWatcher**: Watches the leaderboard for changes in army size.
 Allows you to easily read off how many cities a player has, whether the player is in a fight, whether the player just captured a city, etc.